 The Pacific Health 5K is a way to remind our NHPI community members to stay active and to have fun doing it as a family or with friends.
-The Pacific Health 5K event will help raise awareness on important health issues, promote healthy lifestyles, and motivate our community to take back their health, one step at a time.
+We help raise awareness on important health issues, promote healthy lifestyles, and build healthy communities one step at a time.

-- Pre-register Online: $25.00- 10 years or older (Includes a free event t-shirt)
+- Pre-register Online: $25.00- 11 years or older (Includes a free event t-shirt)

 - Cost is $30.00 on the day of, t-shirt is included, but size is not guaranteed

-- Free for Children under 10 years old (T-shirt not included, but available to purchase separately)
+- Free for Children under 11 years old (T-shirt not included, but available to purchase separately)

-All proceeds for this event are all donated to two deserving families from the Native Hawaiian Pacific Islander community that are currently experiencing extenuating health issues and need assistance with medical care and/or living expenses that were nominated by the community.
+Each year, all proceeds from the event are donated to two deserving families from the Native Hawaiian Pacific Islander community that are currently experiencing extenuating health issues and need assistance with medical care and/or living expenses that were nominated by the community.

 Agnes was recently diagnosed with Stage 4 colon cancer that is metastatic to her liver and lungs.
 She is a wife and mother to three beautiful young children, one of which has a rare genetic disease that requires extensive care.
 Agnes has been a hero and champion in the community, helping the refugee community in Utah and volunteering with the SLC Pacific Island Business Alliance.

 As Agnes is undergoing treatment and caring for her young children, she has not been able to work full-time.
 Proceeds from this event will help the Lomu-Penitani with living and medical expenses.